srnunez/guide-to-git-fork1/docs/basics/clone.md

 nav_order: 2
 ---
 # Git Clone
+{: .no_toc }
 To start working on a project stored in a remote repository, you need to bring it to your computer.
 This is done using the `git clone` command, which creates a copy of the remote repository on your computer.
 This might sounds familiar - that's because this is your [local repository](https://sophia-nunez.github.io/guide-to-git/docs/basics/#terminology)!
-This will contain all of the giles and Git history for the project, allowing you to start making changes locally.
+This will contain all of the files and Git history for the project, allowing you to start making changes locally.

+- TOC
+{:toc}

+---

 ## How to Clone a Repository
 The command for cloning is: